 What is cognitive behavioural therapy (CBT)?

-Our cognitive processes are our thoughts which include our ideas, mental images, beliefs and attitudes.
-Cognitive therapy is based on the principle that certain ways of thinking can trigger, or fuel, certain health problems.
-For example, anxiety, depression, phobias, etc, but there are others, including physical problems.
-The therapist helps you to understand your current thought patterns.
-In particular, to identify any harmful, unhelpful and false ideas or thoughts which you have that can trigger your health problem, or make it worse.
-The aim is then to change your ways of thinking to avoid these ideas.
-Also, to help your thought patterns to be more realistic and helpful.
+Our thoughts include our ideas, mental images, beliefs and attitudes.
+These are called cognitive processes.
+Cognitive therapy is designed to help you to understand your current thoughts.
+It can help you identify any harmful, unhelpful and false ideas or thoughts that you have.
+The aim is then to change the way you think so that you can avoid these ideas.
+Cognitive therapy helps your thought patterns to be more realistic and helpful.

 This aims to change any behaviours that are harmful or not helpful.
-Various techniques are used.
 For example, a common unhelpful behaviour is to avoid situations that can make you anxious.
-In some people with phobias the avoidance can become extreme and affect day-to-day life.
-In this situation a type of behavioural therapy called exposure therapy may be used.
-This entails the patient being gradually exposed more and more to feared situations.
-The therapist teaches the patient how to control anxiety and cope when facing up to the feared situations.
-For example, by using deep breathing and other techniques.
+In some people with phobias the avoidance can affect day-to-day life.
+A type of behavioural therapy called exposure therapy may be used to help.
+This involves you being gradually exposed more and more to the feared situation.
+The therapist will show you how to control anxiety and how to cope when facing up to the feared situations.

-CBT has been shown to help people with various conditions - both mental health conditions and physical conditions.
+CBT has been shown to help people with many different conditions - both mental health conditions and physical conditions.
 For example:

 - Certain anxiety disorders, including phobias, panic attacks and panic disorder.